paulcsmith/mongoose-currency/README.md

 ## What it does

-* Saves as an integer (by multiplying by 100) to prevent rounding errors when performing calculations (See gotchas for details)
+* Saves a String as an integer (by stripping no digits and multiplying by 100) to prevent rounding errors when performing calculations (See gotchas for details)
 * Strips out symbols from the beginning of strings (sometimes users include the currency symbol)
 * Strips out commas (sometimes users add in commas or copy paste values into forms, e.g. "1,000.50)
 * Only save from two digits past the decimal point ("$500.559" is converted to 50055 and doesn't round)
 * Strips [a-zA-Z] from strings
 * Pass in a string or a number.
-Numbers will be converted without rounding (e.g. 500.559 -> 50055)
+Numbers will be stored AS IS.
+* Assumes that if set the value to an integer you have already done the conversion (e.g. 50000 = $500.00)
+* If a floating point number is passed in it will round it.
+(500.55 -> 501).
+Just pass in integers to be safe.

 ## How to use